Oud-Loosdrecht

 Oud-Loosdrecht is a village in the province of North Holland, Netherlands.
 It is a part of the town of Loosdrecht and the municipality of Wijdemeren; it lies about 6 km west of Hilversum.

 History

 The village was first mentioned in 1384 as "van der Loesdrecht".
-The current name means "old ferry over the drainage canal".
-Oud (old) has been added to distinguish from Nieuw-Loosdrecht.
+The current name means 'old ferry over the drainage canal'.
+Oud ('old') was added to distinguish it from Nieuw-Loosdrecht.

 It contains a large amount of Rijksmonumenten.